Ronald2/LottoNumberPicker/README.md

 # Lottery Number Generator

-This program is a lottery number generator that allows the user to select the type of game they want to play (Loto, SuperKino, MegaMillions and PowerBall).
-It then generates random numbers for the selected game type and displays them to the user.
-The program also includes error handling and validation for the user input.
-This program can be useful for people who want to generate random numbers for lottery games.
+This program is designed to generate random lotto numbers for different types of games such as Loto, SuperKino, MegaMillions, and PowerBall.
+The program allows the user to select the type of game they want to play, generate a specified number of lists of random numbers, and also has the option to compare the generated numbers with the winning numbers.

+# Features
+The program allows the user to select the type of game they want to play (Loto, SuperKino, MegaMillions, or PowerBall).
+The program allows the user to generate a specified number of lists of random numbers.
+The program has the option to compare the generated numbers with the winning numbers.
+The program checks for invalid inputs from the user.